Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Albany recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Each year, about one new resident per dwelling has been recorded.
-This indicates a balanced supply and demand, maintaining stable market conditions.
-The average construction cost of new homes is $501,000, suggesting a focus on premium properties.
-Compared to the Rest of WA, Albany has seen 102% more development activity per capita.
-Recent construction comprises 89% detached houses and 11% townhouses or apartments, reflecting Albany's low-density character.
+Each new resident per year corresponds to one dwelling constructed over the past five financial years.
+This suggests a balanced supply and demand, maintaining stable market conditions.
+The average construction value of new homes is $501,000, indicating a focus on premium properties.
+Compared to Rest of WA, Albany has 101.0% more development activity per person, offering greater choice for buyers despite recent easing in construction activity.
+This high level of activity reflects strong developer confidence in the area.

 Frequently Asked Questions - Development